finegrain-ai/refiners/tests/e2e/test_diffusion_ref/README.md

 Special cases:

+- For self-attention guidance, `StableDiffusionSAGPipeline` has been used instead of the default pipeline.
 - `expected_refonly.png` has been generated [with Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 - The following references have been generated with refiners itself (and inspected so that they look reasonable):
     - `expected_inpainting_refonly.png`,